 It is estimated that between 12 and 15 million children in the United States are being raised by gay and lesbian parents.
-1 These children are the workers of the future, yet how much do we know about their unique experiences and needs?
-How much do we know about the needs of youth and adults raised by bisexual, transgender and queer parents who are not even included in the statistic above?
+These children are students in our schools, yet how much do we know about their unique experiences and needs?
+How much do we know about the needs of youth being raised by bisexual, transgender and queer parents who are not even included in the statistic above?